Is 0% Financing Really a Good Deal?

-Check this out if you want to conquer your high-interest debt in 2019.
+Check this out if you want to conquer your high-interest debt.

 There’s a lot of fine print that comes with these types of financing programs, and because of this, you could end up paying a lot more for your purchase than if you had taken out a standard loan.